Science Updates...from the Minnesota Department of Education!

 Educators can obtain a copy of PLT’s Explore Your Environment: K-8 Activity Guide directly from PLT’s Shop, from Amazon and other places where books are sold, or by attending a local PLT professional development workshop conducted by PLT’s 50-state network of 75 coordinators and 1,000 facilitators across the country.
 Minnesota PLT site.

 Student Programs, Awards and Competitions

-and listed in the Reach for the Stars Catalog of Programs and Activities.
+Many competitions, out-of-school programs and field trip opportunities are listed in the Reach for the Stars Catalog of Programs and Activities.

 Jim Wood, Science Assessment Specialist

 Send submissions for the Science Update to John Olson